shakacode/cypress-on-rails/README.md

 node_modules/.bin/cypress open
 # or if you changed the cypress folder to spec/cypress
 yarn cypress open --project ./spec
+# or for playwright
+yarn playwright test --ui
+# or using npm
+npx playwright test --ui
 ```

 How to run cypress on CI